Kick off your next happy hour with a round of these gorgeous Bourbon Aperol Cocktails!

 What is Aperol?

-Aperol is an bright orange-hued Italian aperitif.
-Its low alcohol content (11%) makes it the perfect sipper to help stimulate the appetite before a meal.
+Aperol is an bright orange-hued Italian aperitif that is often served to help stimulate the appetite before a meal.

 Instead Aperol is mostly used in combination with other wines and/or spirits in cocktails so you get just a hint of the mandarin flavor in harmony with other ingredients.